Poisson Representable Processes: Questions

 \item We have seen that if $\nu= \sum_{i\in \mathbb{Z}, n\ge 1} a_n \delta_{i, i+n}$ with $\sum a_n < \infty$, then $X^\nu$ is a factor of i.i.d.'s.
 Is $X^\nu$ in fact a finitary factor of i.i.d.'s?

-\item Related to Proposition~\ref{proposition: domination from below}, what can one say concerning the class of product measures which dominate \( X^\nu\) for a translation invariant measure \( \nu\) on \( \mathcal{P}(\mathbb{Z}^d)\smallsetminus \{ \emptyset \}\) ? \end{enumerate}
+\item Related to Proposition~\ref{proposition: domination from below}, what can one say concerning the class of product measures which dominate \( X^\nu\) for a translation invariant measure \( \nu\) on \( \mathcal{P}(\mathbb{Z}^d)\smallsetminus \{ \emptyset \}\)? \end{enumerate}

-\section{Acknowledgements}
+\begin{remark} Since the submission of this manuscript, some of the questions listed above have been partially answered.
+In particular, in~\cite{bf2025}, it was shown that for some parameter choices, the contact process is not in \( \mathcal{R}, \) thus partially answering~\ref{item: question 5}, and in~\cite{f2025}, tree indexed Markov processes were studied in more detail to partially answer~\ref{item: question 3} in the negative. \end{remark}

+\paragraph{Acknowledgements}

 Our foremost thanks go to Barney, without whom, this project would almost certainly not have been completed or might have taken an additional hundred years.
 In addition, there are many people we consulted for questions, references, and discussion.
-For these, we thank David Aldous, Nachi Avraham-Re'em, Christian Berg, Stein Andreas Bethuelsen, Michael Bj\"orklund, Harry Crane, Persi Diaconis, Svante Janson, Bob Pego, Konrad Schm\"udgen, Jan Stochel, Jerzy Stochel, and Aernout van Enter.
-We especially acknowledge Christian Berg and Svante Janson whose responses to a question about moment sequences led us to a better understanding of the permutation invariant case.
-Lastly, the initial idea of this project stemmed from attending Johan Tykesson's excellent lectures on the interlacement process.
+For these, we thank David Aldous, Nachi Avraham-Re'em, Stein Andreas Bethuelsen, Michael Bj\"orklund, Harry Crane, Persi Diaconis, Svante Janson, Bob Pego, Konrad Schm\"udgen, Jan Stochel, Jerzy Stochel, and Aernout van Enter.
+We especially acknowledge Christian Berg and Svante Janson, whose responses to a question about moment sequences led us to a better understanding of the permutation invariant case.
+We also thank the two anonymous referees for many useful comments and for simplifying our proof of Proposition~\ref{proposition: finite ergodic}.{} Lastly, the initial idea of this project stemmed from attending Johan Tykesson's excellent lectures on the interlacement process.

 The second author was supported as a jubilee professor at Chalmers University of Technology.
 The third author acknowledges the support of the Swedish Research Council, grant no. 2020-03763.